JustMaykol/JustMaykol/README.md

-### Hello, I'm Maykol 👋
+Hello, I'm Maykol 👋
+---

+##### About Me:

+- 🖥 I'm a Developer.
-I'm a passionate Developer and Computer Science Student
+- 📔 I'm a Computer Science Student.